You’ve probably heard many different things about Android TV boxes from people trying to sell you one.

 Are TV boxes legal?

 Absolutely.
 Even though the major manufacturers and movie studios hate Android TV boxes, they’re perfectly legal.
-But, like most things, you can do illegal things with them and that could get you into trouble.
+But, like most things, you can do illegal things with them, which could get you into trouble.

-At their core though, an Android TV box is just a media player.
+At its core, though, an Android TV box is just a media player.

 Are Android TV boxes free?

 Android TV boxes aren’t free, but they’re not expensive either.
-Most range in price from $50 all the way up to $150.
+Most range in price from $50 up to $150.
 Anything more than that had better be cutting edge technology or come from a company that provides excellent service.

 It’s common to see scammers at county fairs or flea markets trying to sell Android boxes for $300-$400 each.
 Their sales pitch is that you can get ‘free movies and TV for life.’